 Elderberry has become increasingly popular over the last few years and with good reason.
-It’s an extract that has been used medicinally for centuries!
-Elder plants are actually all over the world.
+It’s an extract from an elder tree that has been used medicinally for centuries!
+Elder plants or black elder are actually all over the world.
 And there are a ton of different elderberry types too.
 The most common type of elderberry plant is the European variety also known as Sambucus nigra.
 This one is considered one of the world’s most healing plants!
 This is because its berries and flowers are packed with antioxidants and vitamins that can strengthen your immune system, treat bad cholesterol levels, tame inflammation, minimize stress, and reduce the risk of heart disease.

 However, even if elderberries are beneficial for most of the world’s population, that doesn’t deem them automatically safe to consume.
 Pregnant women are often advised against including natural remedies into their diets.
 So it’s normal for you to be on the fence about this medicinal berry.
 Don’t worry, today’s post will answer your burning questions on elderberry during pregnancy!